 - Right to buy

 - Licensing and management under the Housing Act 2004

 Mark has represented both tenants and Local Authorities in appeals against allocation decisions around homelessness.

 Mark has conducted prosecutions for local authorities in the areas of planning and benefit fraud both in the Magistrates and Crown Courts.

-He is developing a practice in the area of licensing in particular Hackney Carriage and Private Hire vehicle licensing and liquor licensing.
+He provides advice and representation in the area of licensing in particular Hackney Carriage and Private Hire vehicle licensing and liquor licensing.

 Forcelux Ltd. v Binnie HLR 20 (case concerning the correct meaning of the word “trial” in Part 39.3 of the CPR and whether the first hearing of a possession claim is a trial so as to limit the Court’s powers to set aside an order made at that hearing.
 The case also dealt with the correct interpretation of a covenant in the lease requiring the tenant to pay the landlord’s costs of forfeiture proceedings on the indemnity basis)